Augustine of Hippo's philosophy of time meets general relativity: The chronology protection conjecture

 The nice fact is that not only $M\backslash \bar{\mathcal{C}}$ {\em may} admit a time function, but that it {\em must} admit a time function, provided null geodesic completeness and other reasonable physical conditions are satisfied.
 For more details on these conditions see \cite{minguzzi08d,hawking73}.

-\begin{theorem} Let $(M,g)$ be a spacetime that admits no {\em minor Gods} but possibly a {\em God} $[r]$.
-Assume that the spacetime is null geodesically complete and satisfies the null convergence condition and the null genericity condition on the null geodesics intersecting $M\backslash\overline{[r]}$.
+\begin{theorem} Let $(M,g)$ be a spacetime which admits no chronology violating class but possibly for the one, denoted $[r]$, which generates the whole universe, i.e. $I^{+}([r])=M$.
+Assume that the spacetime satisfies the null convergence condition and the null genericity condition on the lightlike inextendible geodesics which are entirely contained in $M\backslash\overline{[r]}$, and suppose that these lightlike geodesics are complete.
 Then the spacetime $M\backslash \overline{[r]}$ is stably causal and hence admits a time function. \end{theorem}

 (For the proof see the appendix.)